kwonus/Quelle/Quelle-AVX.md

 /noun/ & /verb/

 Both of the statements above are valid, but will not match any results.
 Search statements attempt to match actual words in  the actual bible text.
-A bord cannot be "this" **and** "that".
+A word cannot be "this" **and** "that".
 Likewise, an individual word in a sentence does not operate as a /noun/ **and** a /verb/.

 **Negating search-terms Example:**